LIKP0/BrainEditor/README.md

 In this work, we use the public dataset [OASIS-3](https://sites.wustl.edu/oasisbrains/).
 However, it doesn't include the segmentation mask, which is necessary for following manual dataset generation.
 We segment the images by FreeSurfer and it really takes a long time.
 You can concat me for the segmentation data.

-Generate the "structure-disentangled" text-image dataset:
+1. Generate the "structure-disentangled" text-image dataset.
+2.

 ```
 python create_dataset/create_dataset.py
 ```

 # 3 Train

+We pretrain the autoencoder part of SD to adapt for the medical image domain.
+Although this will result in the loss of generalization ability, experiments shows it can improve the final image quality greatly (2dB on PSNR).

+To pretrain the autoencoder

 Remember to edit the yaml file according to your configuration:
 1. Edit your ckpt_path